Tune In: Five Steps to Launching Branded Podcasts Successfully

 2. Define Your Audience and Topic

 As a marketer, you’re already completely aware of who your brand’s audience is.
 Now take it one step further and determine which topic will garner your audience’s attention and keep them coming back.
-Leverage analytics pulled from your social channels and see which demographics are engaging the most, and which topics they are engaging with.
+Leverage analytics pulled from your social channels and see which demographics are engaging the most with your branded podcasts, and analyze which topics they are engaging with.
 Be reasonable about your audience-size expectation—an engaged audience who tunes in every week is more valuable than a casual listener who unsubscribes after a few weeks.

 A social media audit can determine who your audience is, and what they already want to know more about. eBay’s Open for Business podcast is a great example of a branded show that directly targets its audience and defines the topic around its listeners.
 This podcast is about building a business from the ground up, so it appeals to current and prospective eBay sellers.